-As we came into Jaipur we first stopped at the Amer Fort which looks friggin ace!
+As we came into The Pink City, Jaipur we first stopped at the Amer Fort which looks amazing!
 Hopefully we’ll go visit it next week, apparently, they do elephant riding for 1,000 rupees (Still got no idea how much that is in sterling).

 The hotel is amazing, kindly sponsored by the Royal Heritage Haveli, who’ve been awesome looking after us since we arrived.
 We ordered ham and cheese sandwiches with fries for lunch, always good to try to local cuisine.

 Afterwards, we went to visit the kids for the first time.
 Incredible!!
 One of the best experiences of our lives.
 The children are so friendly and happy.
 Smriti, the founder of the care home, is so welcoming and we felt at home immediately.
 We arrived during prayer time which sounded great and shortly after, whilst signing the guest book, we looked up to find 40 smiling faces saying hello.